wp-plugins/coupon-pop-for-wp/readme.txt

 - Increase Web store’s pageviews by 250%

 - Generates thousands of email addresses for your future sales

+- Targeting Rules - decide when to display your offers, on which pages and according to which traffic sources (direct, paid, search, social)

+- Design - WOW your customers with customized themes, no need to hire a designer or purchase expensive images - we got you covered!

+- Translates to any language

+- Easy to use.
+Easy to love - No design or coding skills required

 The Coupon Pop enables you to pre-define a promotion that would pop up to your visitors asking them to join you in any social network you are active or wish to be active on as well as your to your emails list.
 Coupon pop works with Facebook, Twitter, Google+, LinkedIn.